heritage-standards/fish/README.md

 ## Content

-This site's content is served up from two folders and replicates the original Wordpress structure:
+This site's content is served up from two folders and replicates the original Wordpress structure.
+Every markdown file gets parsed by Gatsby's code and turned into nodes for Graphql to use and manipulate.

 * Pages and posts are stored in the content directory
    * Posts has a folder structure by year, and a subfolder for month of publication.
 Images are stored in a folder at the root of the posts folders